Because it is the business and financial center of Germany and one of the largest cities, it is also the city with the busiest German airport.

 - Visas - In case a tourist stays under 90 days, the visa is not obligatory, and EU nationals with Schengen do not have to obtain visa no matter how long they stay.
 Whether you need visa for entering Germany or not depend on your nationality and you can check entry requirements with the German Embassy.

 - Currency - The official currency in Germany is the Euro.
-Germany is usually seen as cheaper than other countries in Europe, and Frankfurt is a great place for shopping.
+Germany is usually seen as cheaper than in other countries in Europe, and Frankfurt is a great place for shopping.

 - Weather - Germany is considered as one of the cold countries in Europe, so the best time for Frankfurt is the period from late spring to early autumn.
-The summers are usually very sunny and warm, and on some days temperature can reach even 35° C. The winters are cold, but the snow is rare in Frankfurt itself.
+The summers are usually very sunny and warm, and on some days the temperature can reach even 35° C. The winters are cold, but the snow is rare in Frankfurt itself.

 - Airports - Frankfurt is proud of one of the busiest airports in Europe and that is Frankfurt Airport.
-Some other international airports which may be used as an alternative when coming to Germany are in Berlin, Munich, Dusseldorf, Hamburg and Stuttgart.
+Some other international airports which may be used as an alternative when coming to Germany are in Berlin, Munich, Dusseldorf, Hamburg, and Stuttgart.

-- Travel Insurance - If you want to feel protected and trouble free when it comes to unpredicted accidents, travel insurance is a must.
+- Travel Insurance - If you want to feel protected and trouble-free when it comes to unpredicted accidents, travel insurance is a must.
 Make sure that it covers both medical problems and the loss of personal belongings.